IshanaRaina/sql-labs/core-sql/section-1.md

 :bulb: A relational database usually consists of multiple tables.
 Together these tables comprise the **database model.** Note that there are many ways to represent the same set of data (using tables and columns).
 A database model is just one particular choice in terms of how to represent the data.

+:warning: **Before we write our very first SQL query, something to note:**
+If you are familiar with programming languages, you might not be used to typing commands in UPPERCASE.
+But get used to it with SQL.
+The uppercase words ARE GOING TO JUMP AT YOU!
+The claim here is to improve readability.
+Most databases accept both lower as well as upper case letters whereas some databases are configured to be case-sensitive.

 **Exercise 1** :computer:

 Let's look at a `CREATE` statement.
 As the name suggests, it is used to create tables in the database.
 When creating a table you must specify the table name, the columns that make up the table and their data types.
 Apart from these 3, there are many more options available, some of which we will go over later in the course.